-FTE stands for full-time equivalent.
-It is the basis for calculating the amount of funding we receive to help pay for your benefits.
-Full-time employees have an FTE of 1 and do not share the cost of coverage.
-Part-time employees have an FTE of less than 1, and the calculation of cost share is based on the percentage of hours worked.
+FTE stands for full-time equivalent and is the basis for calculating the amount of funding we receive to help pay for your benefits.
+Full-time employees have an FTE of 1 and have a cost sharing of 5% of the costs of benefits.
+Part-time employees have an FTE of less than 1, and the calculation of their cost share is based on the percentage of hours worked.